MAR 30: Dean’s Distinguished Lecture Series

 The University at Buffalo Graduate School of Education (GSE) launched the GSE Dean's Distinguished Lecture Series, which will engage our local education community members, as well as faculty and students, with leading senior scholars in critical fields of education.
 Each year, the school will bring to campus a distinguished scholar to present a special lecture on a topic relevant to education.
 Building on the university and school's strategic strengths, the series intends to showcase and benchmark impactful research and scholarship in the areas identified as strategic visions for the future of the university, as well as the Graduate School of Education.

 This year's event focused on the theme of evidence-based school interventions for child wellness, as GSE is home to nationally recognized programs, centers, and faculty that contribute together to excellent teaching, research, and service on that topic.
-The event was sponsored by the Adelle H. Land Memorial Fund and the Charlotte C. Acer Colloquia on Urban Education.
+The event was sponsored by the Adelle H. Land Memorial Fund and the Charlotte C. Acer Endowment for the Colloquia on Urban Education.